General information About Artisans,

 During the year, we send out periodic mailers (usually quarterly) of general folk art, with descriptions and some photos.
 There is no charge to receive them.
 We supplement these with other specialized mailers such as quilts, tramp art, carvings, whimseys, etc. If you would like to get on the mailing list, please let us know by phone, letter, or E-mail.

 We are also always interested in buying good examples of folk art.
 We prefer older anonymous items.
 Even though we do buy and sell contemporary and outsider art, our preferences run to pieces from the 1930's or 40's and back.
 However, if it is just super, please remember us.
 If you do have something you think we might like please get in touch.

 We do appraisals of some folk art and Americana.
 The value depends on the age, condition, workmanship, and several other factors.
 We charge $35 (check) or $37.00 (through paypal) for a written appraisal, and need clear photos of the piece, along with as much information you have as to size, condition, - and especially any features that don't show in the photo.
 You can pay the fee with a check or paypal.

 NOTES ON PHOTOS:

 1. If you take digital photos please resize them to 72 DPI.
 PLEASE DO NOT send huge image files unless we request them.
-These are the raw 1 to 6 or 8 meg images that come out of most cameras.
+These are the raw 1 to or 8 meg (or much larger)images that come out of most phones or cameras.
+Please DO NOT send raw phone images.
 It is very time consuming for us to work with large images.